tomsauv/Enrich-Deplete-fastq/README.md

 The Raw Illumina data files are ```raw_R1.fastq``` and ```raw_R2.fastq```<br/>
 The file with scaffolds is ```query.fasta```<br/>

-BWA-mem v0.7.15-r1140 and Samtools v1.6 are in the path on a linux platform with 40 cores<br/>
+BWA-mem v0.7.15-r1140 and Samtools v1.6 are in the path on a linux platform<br/>

 **1) Index the file containing scaffolds**<br/>